MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/recover-from-golden-gmsa-attack.md

    In this value, the GUID data starts at offset 24.
 The parts of the GUID are in a different sequence.
 In this image, the red, green, and blue sections identify the reordered parts.
 The orange section identifies the part of the sequence that is the same as the original GUID.

-   If the first gMSA that you created uses the new KDS root key, all subsequent gMSA also use the new key.
+   If the first gMSA that you created uses the new KDS root key, all subsequent gMSAs also use the new key.

 1. Delete the old KDS root key object.
 1. Reconnect the restored domain controller and bring it online.